nuj123/DetectPixelChange/README.md

 # DetectPixelChange (AutoHotkey v2)

 A pixel monitoring and screen masking tool written in AutoHotkey v2.
 This script continuously tracks the color of a screen pixel and logs every change with a timestamp.
-It also visually highlights the pixel using a movable 10×10 bounding box with a visible border.
+It also visually highlights the pixel using a movable and color-changing 10×10 bounding box with a visible border.
+It uses the native `PixelGetColor()` function from AHK v2.

 ---